jepegit/cellpy/docs/formats.rst

 explicitly given.

 You may already have figured it out: in cellpy, data for a given cell is usually named a run.
-And each run is a ``cellpy.cellreader.Cell`` instance.
+And each run is a ``cellpy.cellreader.Data`` instance.

 Here is a list of other important class attributes in ``CellpyData``: